micahschulman5/trip-itinerary/docsify_days/july7.md

 # Day 15

-July 7 – Train to Cinque Terre
+July 7 – Go to Cinque Terre

+Train to Cinque Terre